 Japan Part II -- Two weeks in Japan

 We'll start the second half of our journey with a 160min Shinkansen ride from Tokyo to Kyoto and continue moving south from there.
-It's now time to slow down from the fast pace city vibe of Tokyo , relax and enjoy the romantic fairy tale like scenery in Kyoto.
+It's now time to slow down from Tokyo's fast-paced city vibe, relax, and enjoy Kyoto's romantic fairytale-like scenery.

 Kyoto in 3 days— Day 1

-Transportation in Kyoto will be much slower than in Tokyo nevertheless its still very reliable but more time is needed for sightseeing.
-Here will be using a mixture of buses, trains and walking as modes of transportation.
-Start your day exploring Arashiyama, located in the outskirts of Kyoto.
-This is where we decided to stay while in Kyoto and really enjoyed the authentic feel and look to our surroundings.
-We used airbnb to rent a studio apartment, stayed at a bachelorette's pad (now married) and ate across the street at a non english menu / speaking restaurant, so we had to point at the menu and were surprised with every dish that kept coming out.
-This experience was refreshing, genuine and exciting for us as travelers as we love to embrace the culture of every place we visit and often wander off to non planned places... those tend to always be the most memorable ones when looking back on our experiences.
+Transportation in Kyoto will be much slower than in Tokyo; nevertheless, it's still very reliable, but more time is needed for sightseeing.
+Here we'll be using a mixture of buses, trains, and walking as modes of transportation.
+Start your day exploring Arashiyama, located on the outskirts of Kyoto.
+We stayed here while in Kyoto and enjoyed the authentic feel and look of our surroundings.
+We used Airbnb to rent a studio apartment, stayed at a bachelorette's pad (now married), and ate across the street at a non-English menu/speaking restaurant, so we had to point at the menu and were surprised with every dish that kept coming out.
+This experience was refreshing, genuine, and exciting for us as travelers as we love to embrace the culture of every place we visit and often wander off to non-planned places; those tend always to be the most memorable ones when looking back on our experiences.

-Our first stop is at the Bamboo Forest ( open 24 hours-- Free ) I recommend going here early as its an open forest with natural lighting and usually after noon it gets really crowed and after 7pm really dark.
-This forest is at the end of a long strip passing temples, shrines and food trucks.
-I recommend starting with the forrest and then making your way back to all those other things.
+Our first stop is at the Bamboo Forest (open 24 hours-- Free).
+I recommend going here early as it's an open forest with natural lighting and usually in the afternoon it gets crowded and after 7 pm dark.
+This forest is at the end of a long strip, passing temples, shrines, and food trucks.
+I recommend starting first with the forest and then making your way back to all those other things.
 Also, Kyoto is a city full of beautiful gardens and temples— the amount can be overwhelming and redundant after a while, so I recommend making a list of the ones that perk your interest.
 We visited a handful while here.

-After the forest, take a stroll back into the main street stopping everywhere that looks interesting.
-You'll find temples, shrines, food trucks and a kimono forest inside a semi open mall.
-We stoped here for ice cream and ate GOLD for the fist time!!!
-Yeap! there's an ice cream shop inside this mall, that will top off your ice-cream with gold leaf for only $7 #becauseweonlyliveonce Now the real question is, what did gold taste like?
-In all honesty, it doesn't have much of a taste and the texture feels as if you were eating paper.
+After the forest, take a stroll back into the main street, stopping everywhere that looks interesting.
+You'll find temples, shrines, food trucks, and a kimono forest inside a semi-open mall.
+We stopped here for ice cream and ate GOLD for the first time!!!
+Yeap!
+There's an ice cream shop inside this mall that will top off your ice-cream with gold leaf for only $7 #becauseweonlyliveonce Now the real question is, what did gold taste like?
+There's no taste, in all honesty, and the texture feels as if you were eating paper.
 Would I eat it again?
 I don't think so.
 Am I glad I tried it and now know?
 Heck yeah!